 - By vein and directly into the abdomen: Some women get IV chemotherapy along with intraperitoneal (IP) chemotherapy.
 For IP chemotherapy, the drugs are given through a thin tube inserted into the abdomen.

 - By mouth: Some drugs for ovarian cancer can be given by mouth.

-Chemotherapy is given in cycles.
-Each treatment period is followed by a rest period.
+Chemotherapy is given in cycles, and each treatment period is followed by a rest period.
 The length of the rest period and the number of cycles depend on the anticancer drugs used.

-You may have your treatment in a clinic, at the doctor’s office, or at home.
-Some women may need to stay in the hospital during treatment.
+You may have your chemotherapy treatment in a clinic, at the doctor’s office, or at home.
+Some women may need to stay in the hospital during chemotherapy for ovarian cancer treatment.

 Radiation therapy is rarely used in the initial treatment of ovarian cancer, but it may be used to relieve pain and other problems caused by the disease.
-The treatment is given at a hospital or clinic.
-Each treatment takes only a few minutes.View All Types of Cancer
+The radiation treatment is given at a hospital or clinic and each treatment takes only a few minutes.View All Types of Cancer